OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 ### Debug the add-in

 The best method for debugging an add-in in Visual Studio 2022 depends on whether the add-in is running in WebView2, which is the webview control that is associated with Microsoft Edge (Chromium), or an older webview control.
 To determine which webview control is being used, see [Browsers and webview controls used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
-If your computer is using WebView2, see [Use the built-in Visual Studio debugger](#use-the-built-in-visual-studio-debugger-to-debug-on-the-desktop).
-For any other webview control, see [Use the browser developer tools](#use-the-browser-developer-tools-to-debug-on-the-desktop).
+If your computer is using WebView2, see [Use the built-in Visual Studio debugger to debug on the desktop](#use-the-built-in-visual-studio-debugger-to-debug-on-the-desktop).
+For any other webview control, see [Use the browser developer tools to debug on the desktop](#use-the-browser-developer-tools-to-debug-on-the-desktop).

 #### Use the built-in Visual Studio debugger to debug on the desktop

 1. Set breakpoints, as needed, in the source JavaScript or TypeScript files.
-You can do this either before or after you start the add-in as described in the earlier section [Start the Excel, PowerPoint, or Word add-in project](#start-the-excel-powerpoint-or-word-add-in-project).
+You can do this either before or after you start the add-in as described in the earlier section [Start the add-in project](#start-the-add-in-project).
 If setting a breakpoint causes the IIS server to shut down, restart debugging after you have set your breakpoints.

 1. When the add-in is running, use the add-in's UI to run the code that contains your breakpoints.